gem/oq-engine/doc/faq.md

 ### MPI support

 MPI is not supported by the OpenQuake Engine.
 Task distribution across network interconnected nodes is made via *Celery* and *RabbitMQ* as broker.
 No filesystem sharing is needed between the nodes and data transfer is made on plain TCP/IP connection.
+For a cluster setup see the [hardware suggestions](hardware-suggestions.md) and [cluster](installing/cluster.md) pages.

 ***